itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 The USB hub comes with a toggle button on the top and no API.
 This worked well for a while, but I got tired of leaning across the table to press the button.
 I wanted it to have an API so I could switch it via my [Stream Deck](https://www.elgato.com/ww/en/s/welcome-to-stream-deck).

-I bought a second switch, pulled it apart, and saw that the PCB is simple.
+I bought a second USB hub, pulled it apart, and saw the electronics are simple.
 There's a tactile switch which grounds a circuit momentarily to "toggle" which machine the device is serving USB to.
 Playing around with a multi-meter I was able to toggle the connected machine easily.

 {{< image src="/assets/blog/kvm-better/disassembled.png" >}}

 I had a Raspberry Pico lying around ($10 AUD) so I soldered a cable to the PCB in the spot to ground.
-I then wrote a simple program to quickly ground a PIN on the board and connected the cable to the board.
+I then wrote a simple program to quickly ground a pin on the Pico and connected the soldered cable to the Pico.

-To my amazement it actually worked:
+To my amazement the program actually worked:

 {{< image src="/assets/blog/kvm-better/trial.gif" >}}